 However, domestic cats often form bonds with people and unlikely friendships with other cats and dogs.
 They can even develop separation anxiety if they’re away from their loved ones for a long period of time.

 It’s widely believed that cats are nocturnal animals, but this is untrue.
 Cats are crepuscular, which means that they are most active at dawn and dusk.
 This is because cats are natural hunters.
 Dawn and dusk are peak for hunting, with the right amount of light for them to see well.

 To help to reverse these crepuscular tendencies, use toys to entice curiosity during the day and play with them in the evening before you go to bed.

 Do cats always land on their feet?

 This common saying about cats is that they always land on their feet, though this is completely untrue.
-Cats have extremely fast reflexes, which can allow them to move quickly in the air to right themselves before they land, but this isn’t always successful, with many felines sustaining injuries from high falls every year.
+Cats have extremely fast reflexes.
+This allows them to move quickly in the air to right themselves before they land, but this isn’t always successful.
+Many felines sustain injuries from high falls every year.

-While you can’t stop your cat from going out and climbing to high places, you can make your home safer by keeping upstairs windows closed or open just a small amount to avoid any accidents.
+You can’t stop your cat from going out and climbing to high places.
+However, you can make your home safer by keeping upstairs windows closed or open just a small amount to avoid any accidents.

 Do cats hate water?